tjcreedy/metamate/README.md

 `find`: *optional* | `dump`: *optional*

 In mode `find` or mode `dump` without a `-C/--resultcache`, if ASV binning is to be performed on a per-taxon basis ([see specifications](#specifications)), `path` should be the path to a comma-delimited text file with as many rows as ASVs supplied to `-A/--asvs` and two columns.
 The first column should give the ASV read names, the second should give a grouping value for each ASV.
-This group is intended to allow for taxonomic bias in NUMT frequency, so is expected to be a taxonomic group, but NUMTdumper simply bins ASVs by unique group names so the actual content could be any string.
+This group is intended to allow for taxonomic bias in NUMT frequency, so is expected to be a taxonomic group, but metaMATE simply bins ASVs by unique group names so the actual content could be any string.
 The number of groups should be relatively low, less than 1% of the number of ASVs, and the ratio of ASVs to group number should be carefully considered when setting thresholds, remembering that when binning by library and taxonomic group, each library / taxon combination has only a small subset of the total ASV number.

 ### `find`-specific arguments